AustinMaturure/Excelsior/README.md

     The React with Vite frontend will be accessible at `http://localhost:5175`.

 3. **Backend Setup:**
-  (You may set up your virtual enviroment here)
+  (You may set up your virtual enviroment here, open in new terminal)

     ```bash
     cd Excelsior